-AlertMedia offers a zero-button app called SafeSignal that provides 24/7 monitoring and a direct connection to law enforcement when emergencies happen.
+AlertMedia offers a hands-free lone worker solution that provides 24/7 monitoring and a direct connection to law enforcement when emergencies happen.
 Here’s how it works:

 - Users install the app on their iOS or Android smartphone

-- If the tether is pulled, the timed session expires, or they hit a panic button, an audible alarm is triggered
+- If the timed session expires or they press the panic button, an audible alarm is triggered

 - AlertMedia’s monitoring staff immediately dispatches law enforcement to the worker’s location